wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    5. Describe two major lessons learned from Change Management projects/processes that you have been involved in and explain how you included these lessons into current change projects going forward.

+* $1,495 for members of The Association for Talent Development (ATD) for the <a target="_blank" href="https://www.td.org/education-courses/change-management-certificate">ATD Change Management Certificate</a> trains HR/learning professionals on how to improve efficiency, productivity, and service quality.
+The (six-session over 12 hours, online or 2 days in person) covers: implementing change processes, change management tools, qualities of a change leader, and how to encourage the organization to embrace change.
+Learn how to conduct diagnostic assessments, define change efforts, analyze data, provide feedback, understand change management theories, select the right change model, create implementation designs, develop communication plans, and manage any consequences of change.

 * $2,999 for "the most comprehensive online change management course available today" - 11 hours of video online from <a target="_blank" href="https://www.linkedin.com/in/robertlbogue/">Rob Bogue</a>'s <a target="_blank" href="https://confidentchangemanagement.com/change-models/acmp-standard-for-change-management/">confidentchangemanagement.com</a> provides a shortcoming of the ACMP Standard: